Pickling

 Pickling is the process of preserving or extending the shelf life of food by either anaerobic fermentation in brine or immersion in vinegar.
 The pickling procedure typically affects the food's texture and flavor.
 The resulting food is called a pickle, or, if named, the name is prefaced with the word "pickled".
 Foods that are pickled include vegetables, fruits, mushrooms, meats, fish, dairy and eggs.

 Pickling solutions are typically highly acidic, with a pH of 4.6 or lower, and high in salt, preventing enzymes from working and micro-organisms from multiplying.
 Pickling can preserve perishable foods for months, or in some cases years.
 Antimicrobial herbs and spices, such as mustard seed, garlic, cinnamon or cloves, are often added.
 If the food contains sufficient moisture, a pickling brine may be produced simply by adding dry salt.
-For example, sauerkraut and Korean kimchi are produced by salting the vegetables to draw out excess water.
+For example, sour cabbage, sauerkraut, and kimchi are produced by salting the vegetables to draw out excess water.
 Natural fermentation at room temperature, by lactic acid bacteria, produces the required acidity.
 Other pickles are made by placing vegetables in vinegar.
 Unlike the canning process, pickling (which includes fermentation) does not require that the food be completely sterile.
 The acidity or salinity of the solution, the temperature of fermentation, and the exclusion of oxygen determine which microorganisms dominate, and determine the flavor of the end product.

 When both salt concentration and temperature are low, Leuconostoc mesenteroides dominates, producing a mix of acids, alcohol, and aroma compounds.
 At higher temperatures Lactobacillus plantarum dominates, which produces primarily lactic acid.
 Many pickles start with Leuconostoc, and change to Lactobacillus with higher acidity.

 History

 Ancient history

 Pickling with vinegar likely originated in ancient Persia and Mesopotamia around 2400 BCE.
 There is archaeological evidence of cucumbers being pickled in the Tigris Valley in 2030 BCE.
 Pickling vegetables in vinegar continued developing in the Middle East region before spreading to the Maghreb, Sicily, and Spain.
 From Spain, it spread to the Americas.
 Fermented salt pickling reportedly originated in China.

-There is sufficient archaeological evidence that pickling was also practiced in Ancient Egypt, Ancient Greece, and throughout the Roman Empire.
-The Ancient Egyptian pharaoh Cleopatra was known to credit the pickles in her diet for her good health and beauty.
-Roman emperors were also known to make pickles a part of their troops' diets, with the belief it would make them stronger and more fit for battle.
+Textual and archaeological evidence shows that food preservation by salting and pickling was practiced in the Greek and Roman world.